Storage and Data Guide

 CLI Transfer Method: bbcp

-Note, for allocations that started on/after September 2023, $teams_directory
+For allocations that started on/after September 2023, $teams_directory will follow the syntax illinois/$college/$department/$pi_netid.

-## Users wants to transfer the "images" directory
+## Users wants to transfer the images directory

 [testuser1@users-machine hubble]~ ls